NorbertRop/Impostor/DATA_STRUCTURE.md

-  // Set when game starts (by Cloud Function) word?: string,                // The secret word (only after game starts) impostorId?: string,          // Player ID of the impostor startedAt?: timestamp,
+  // Set when game starts (by Cloud Function) word?: string,                // The secret word (only after game starts) impostorId?: string,          // Player ID of the impostor speakingOrder?: string[],     // Random order of player IDs for speaking startedAt?: timestamp,

   // Optional Discord integration